 Step 5: Prepare Your Team

 Once you have your tool picked and you’ve started to work on setting up your referral program, you need to spend some time educating your team and preparing them for the launch of your new program.
 One of the primary reasons that referral programs fail is that staff are not properly trained on what the referral program is, how to promote it to customers, and what the benefits are to both the customer and your company.
 Everyone at your company should be involved in the discussion, but you should spend the most time talking to the following departments:

 - Sales: If you have a sales team, make sure to arm them with all the information they need to answer questions and promote the new program when they’re talking to potential and existing customers.
-Your customers won’t inherently know about the referral program once it launches, so it’s up to your sales team to bring it up at the end of conversations or after a successful sale.
+Your customers won’t instinctively know about the referral program once it launches, so it’s up to your sales team to bring it up at the end of conversations or after a successful sale.

 - Customer Care: Newly launched referral programs often result in a lot of questions from existing customers who want to learn how to take advantage of the offers and receive the rewards you are promoting.
 As such, it’s important to bring your care team up to speed and help them craft the right answers to send to customers when they reach out wanting more information.

 - Marketing: You’ll need to work closely with your marketing team to design a launch plan that can be initiated as soon as your new program goes live.
 This may involve making updates to your website and product pages, incorporating new emails into your lifecycle marketing drip sequence, adding messages to your transactional emails, writing blog posts, and sharing the news on social media.
 You’ll also want to work with marketing to develop an ongoing plan for promoting your new program month-to-month.
 For many companies, marketing also has the responsibility of tracking data, evaluating performance, and optimizing the program based on results over time.